dealancer/validate/README.md

 [![GitHub release](https://img.shields.io/github/release/dealancer/validate.svg)](https://github.com/dealancer/validate/releases)
 [![License](https://img.shields.io/github/license/dealancer/validate.svg)](./LICENSE)

-Package **validate** validates fields of the Go struct recursively based on tags.
+Package **validate** validates Go struct and types recursively based on tags.
 It provides powerful syntax to perform validation for substructs, maps, slices, arrays, and pointers.
+Package also allows to run custom validation methods.

 Use this package to make sure that the content of the struct is in the format you need.
 For example, **validate** package is useful when unmarshalling YAML or JSON.